hackclub/hackclub/workshops/konami_code/README.md

 The `size` attribute specifies the size for the confetti particles.

-The `max` attribute specifies the The number of props(confetti) to be rendered.
+The `max` attribute specifies the number of props(confetti) to be rendered.

 The `ConfettiGenerator` contains a `render()` method and when it is called, we will be able to see confetti on our page.